 Non-Degree Students

 Applicants who wish to take college courses but have no clear intention of obtaining a degree may be admitted to the university as non-degree students.
 Students who have been denied admission for reasons of academic deficiency, or previously enrolled students who have been dismissed, may not then be enrolled as non-degree students.
 A $35 non-refundable application fee is required.
-If you have any questions, please contact the Academic Success Center at asc@unca.edu.
+If you have any questions, please contact the Admissions Office at admissions@unca.edu.

 Complete your Residency Determination